 This research stream is led by Professor Fadi Charchar.

 Machine Learning and Artificial Intelligence

 This research stream will bring together leading researchers and practitioners from the field of computational intelligence, machine learning and big data analytics.
 We will apply the latest advances to real world problems in biology, bioinformatics, computational biology, mental/digital health and well-being, and related fields.
 Computational intelligence approaches include artificial neural networks, fuzzy logic, evolutionary algorithms, hybrid algorithms and other emerging techniques.
-With a focus on cardiovascular diseases and mental health problems, topics of research include (but are not limited to) modeling, simulation, and optimization of biological and biopsychosocial systems, systems and synthetic biology, medical imaging and pattern recognition, gene expression analysis and structure prediction.
+With a focus on cardiovascular diseases and mental health problems, topics of research include (but are not limited to) modelling, simulation, and optimisation of biological and biopsychosocial systems, systems and synthetic biology, medical imaging and pattern recognition, gene expression analysis and structure prediction.

-The Machine Learning and Artificial Intelligence Research Stream is led by Associate Professor Madhu Chetty.
+This research stream is led by Associate Professor Madhu Chetty.

 T. +61 3 5122 8148

 Digital Health and Models of Care

 In this research stream, we create and evaluate digital health products and mine biopsychosocial data to create personalised health interventions, as well as tools to train up healthcare professionals.
 Our research spans the illness-wellness continuum, often disseminated at a population level, with an eye towards innovating new models of healthcare.
 Our research will also assist to better understand how epigenetics, the ANS, immune system, individual behaviour and cognition can treat and prevent chronic health conditions.
 Our ultimate goal is to produce accurate disease progression models and the identification of what interventions works best for whom and when.